abird/twinject/README.md

 ## API

-To use the Javascript API, use the global variable `tailwind` if you installed Twinject using a `<script>` tag.
+To use the Javascript API, use the global variable `twinject` if you installed Twinject using a `<script>` tag.
 If you imported Twinject, do the following:

 ```
 import * as twinject from 'twinject'